 Reason for being in rescue: originally an owner surrender due to not receiving enough attention, but came back to us due to her resource guarding

 Foster location: Dreamweaver Farms, Pacolet SC

 Adoption Fee: $350.00

 Fence needed?
 Yes

 What kind of home would be best for me?
-An adult only home with an experienced standard poodle owner who is able to work with Whitley one-on-one, and who is patient with her moods when they change.
-No other animals or children.
+An adult only home with an experienced owner.
+No children.

 Update/ as of August 2016: